 Nearly everyone likes classic roast chicken, whether it’s served hot and golden brown right from the oven or enjoyed the next day in a sandwich or salad.
 Roasting the bird at a high temperature produces crisp brown skin and moist meat without having to baste or turn the chicken during cooking.
-Using a roasting rack also helps crisp the skin on all sides.–Editors of Williams-Sonoma
+Using a roasting rack also helps crisp the skin on all sides.–Editors at Williams-Sonoma

 LC Easiest Roast Chicken Ever Note

+Succulent.
 Crisp-skinned.
-Succulent.
 Simple.
 If that’s what you seek in a roast hen, your search stops here.
 This approach uses nothing but a slick of olive oil on the skin, a sprinkle of salt and pepper, some aromatics in the cavity, and a hot, hot, hot oven.
 Nothing else.
 No flopping the bird this way and that midway through roasting.
 No fussing with pan juice or gravy.
 It’s just not necessary with a hen that turns out this juicy.
 For purists only.

 Classic Roast Chicken Recipe